Top 10 Tax Planning Strategies to Maximize Your Savings

 One of the best ways to minimize your tax liability is to maximize your retirement plan contributions.
 This is one of our top 10 tax planning strategies.
 Depending on your unique situation, you may be able to consider one or more of the following tax-advantaged accounts:

-• Traditional IRA: Contributing to a traditional IRA is another way to reduce your tax liability if your income is within certain limits.3 The 2022 contribution limit for traditional IRAs is $6,000 with additional $1,000 catch-up contributions for individuals over the age of 50.4 Contributions can be made until the April 15th tax filing deadline.
+• Traditional IRA: Contributing to a traditional IRA is another way to reduce your tax liability if your income is within certain limits.3 The 2024 contribution limit for Traditional IRAs is $7,000 with additional $1,000 catch-up contribution for individuals over the age of 50.4 Contributions can be made until the April 15th tax filing deadline.

 • Roth IRA: This is an attractive savings vehicle for many reasons, including no required minimum distributions (RMDs), tax-free withdrawals after age 59½, and the ability to pass wealth tax-free to your heirs.
 Unfortunately, Roth IRAs have income restrictions and you may not be able to open an account outright if you are above certain limits.5